Sometimes my “I’m-not-going-to-buy-this-anymore” decisions hit a nerve.

 I was even willing to allow the 1/2 cup of ketchup that the recipe calls for, high-fructose corn syrup and all, but I had already opened a big can of tomato sauce two days before because I was originally planning on using this recipe from the comments at the trans fat post.
 Time to improvise (more hasty prayers)!
 The recipe they made that night is still the same one we use today, now with more kids:

-My son had a bunch of fun helping brown the beef and measuring the spices.
-I overheard him coaching Daddy on how he holds the measuring spoon and the adult pours the spice into it, and then he gets to dump it in the pan.
+My kids had a bunch of fun helping brown the beef and measuring the spices when they were younger.
+There were times I overheard him coaching Daddy on how he holds the measuring spoon and the adult pours the spice into it, and then he gets to dump it in the pan.
 Too cute!
-He loves the fact that Dad lets him get right up to the stove and help cook, which I don’t often do because I’m juggling the toddler as well.
-He’s so responsible about the hot food (and going to make a wonderful husband someday, I might add!
-See how he cuts food to help cook here!)
+He loves the fact that Dad lets him get right up to the stove and help cook, which I didn’t do often at that age because I was juggling the toddler at the same time.
+He’s so responsible about the hot food (and going to make a wonderful husband someday, I might add!).
+In the years since we developed this recipe my kids and I have created an eCourse to teach kids everywhere to cook – check out Kids Cook Real Food!

 - Brown and drain beef.